fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/GUI_docs.md

 Almost all these sections are independent of one another and can be performed in any desired order based on the analyses objective.
 The exception is certain parts of the [HMDB based Pathway Analysis](GUI_docs.md#hmdb-based-pathway-analysis) section that requires either [Supervised Analysis](GUI_docs.md#supervised-analysis) or [Univariate Analysis](GUI_docs.md#univariate-analysis) to have been performed first.

+These steps have different purposes to interpret the analysed data, giving different perspectives on it.

 !!! info

     During this stage, analysis results expressed as images can either be **static** (made using matplotlib python package)or **interactive** (made using plotly).
 For **static** figures, a nearby button with 'save as png' text will always be nearby so the figure can be downloaded exactly as it is shown.
 For **interactive** figures (see image below), when hovering over them, a series of options appears in the top right.
 The leftmost of these options allows to save the figure exactly as it is currently shown (red box in image below).
 Interactive figures allows to hover over individual points and obtain information, to zoom in on specific regions, etc. To return the default view point, the autoscale button can be pressed (green box in image below).